poojanagrawal/mesalabs-day1/lab1/README.md

 the new file 'M5_Z0014_fov030_f0ov0005_TAMS.mod' is in your work directory.

+>> good.

 ### Customising output

-10. Now let's turn to these animated plots, often called the pgstar plots.
+10. Now let us turn to these animated plots, often called the pgstar plots.
 These are incredible useful in understanding what is going on in your model while its running, helping you spot potential problems early.
 Therefore, it is worthwhile to customise